Birmingham Superprix: 1988

 The 1988 race, held on 28 and 29 August, was also sunny, but had two restarts.
 The first one was because of a huge accident involving David Hunt.
-Hunt's vehicle was involved in a massive shunt, clipping Claudio Langes's car as the cars front of them slowed down due to a Bertrand Gachot/Andy Wallace accident at the Zenith Turn (Hunt's car managed to punch a massive hole into a wholesalers' shop wall at the fast Loctite Corner).
+Hunt's vehicle was involved in a massive shunt, clipping Claudio Langes's car as the cars in front of them slowed down due to a Bertrand Gachot/Andy Wallace accident at the Zenith Turn (Hunt's car managed to punch a massive hole into a wholesalers' shop wall at the fast Loctite Corner).
 The second stoppage was due to an incident involving Russell Spence.
 After his car spun and blocked the road, a crane came to move his car.
 Spence was still in the car, and frantically waving at the crane driver to put his car down facing the right way.
 The car was lowered, but not in the right place and Spence got out of his car, and then the leaders got caught up in the incident.
 Roberto Moreno took the chequered flag after the 2nd restart, with Martin Donnelly and Martini in second and third respectively.

 As a result of the delayed F3000 race, the British Touring Car Championship (BTCC) and other support races were cancelled due to the time limit imposed by the Road Race Bill.